HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Polling vs Subscriptions

-Task-based exchanges can take one of two forms - subscription or polling, as described in the [Exchanging with polling] and [Exchanging with FHIR Subscription] <span class= "bg-success" markdown= "1">sections of the FHIR R5 core specification</span><!-- new-content -->.
+Task-based exchanges can take one of two forms - subscription or polling, as described in the [Exchanging with polling] and [Exchanging with FHIR Subscription] <span class= "bg-success" markdown="1">sections of the FHIR R5 core specification</span><!-- new-content -->.
 The [Subscription Capabilities] section provides general guidance on polling vs. subscription.

 #### Polling